collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * A folder will appear in my home directory by the same name as the GitHub repo I just cloned and filled with the contents of the repo.
 (Making a copy of the repo like this is called cloning)
 * I now have a copy of the code online in the GitHub repo and a copy in my local development environment
 * The local folder will also contain another hidden folder named .git that contains the Git configurations.
 Git will track some details about the project, for instance, where the code was cloned from.
 It will consider the repo the code came from to be a remote repo and will assign the name "origin" to it.
 We can use the name origin on the command line to refer to the repo.
-* When we make a change to the code in a GitHub repo, the code in the local clone does not automatically update with the change, and vice versa.
+* When we make a change to the code in a GitHub repo, we can commit the change and Git will record the change in the versio control history
+* The code in the local clone does not automatically update with the change, and vice versa.
 * We can push and pull the changes between the GitHub repo and our local development environment to keep them in sync, using the remote repo name "origin" in our command line
 * Meanwhile, other users can work on the code on their computer and push the changes back to GitHub
 * Ocasionally one of us will submit a request for ous changes to be merged into the GitHub repo we are working on.